16 Prioritization

 Which requirement would be ranked number 2?
 Why?

-The point is, if you have a lot of requirements, it becomes incredibly difficult to review and rank each requirement on a scale from 1 to N. And as you’ll learn when you discuss prioritizations with your team, each person will bring their own values and experiences to this decision, which very likely means they will have differing opinions on high and low priorities.
+The point is, if you have a lot of requirements, it becomes difficult to review and rank each requirement on a scale from 1 to N. As you’ll learn when you discuss prioritizations with your team, each person will bring their values and experiences to this decision, which very likely means they will have differing opinions on high and low priorities.

 Prioritizing Requirements